MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/download-hotfix-lcs.md

 [!include[banner](../includes/banner.md)]

-Use this tutorial to download updates from Lifecycle Services (LCS).
+Use this tutorial to download updates from Microsoft Dynamics Lifecycle Services (LCS).
 This tutorial is a part of the [Servicing environments](..\dev-tools\developer-home-page.md#service-environments) content.

 ## Types of updates

 - **Binary updates** are pre-compiled and cumulative.
 Every subsequent binary update includes all previous updates.
 These do not need to be compiled in a development environment and can be directly applied on a non-development environment from LCS.

-  If you are running an environment with a customized instance of Cloud POS, you will need to perform additional steps listed under Retail SDK packaging.
-For Dynamics 365 for Retail, all updates including those for application models are released as binary updates.
+  If you are running an environment with retail functionality and a customized instance of Cloud POS, you will need to perform the additional steps listed under Retail SDK packaging.
+For Microsoft Dynamics 365 for Retail, all updates including those for application models are released as binary updates.

 - **X++ updates** include updates to specific application functionality in application models and can be independently downloaded and applied.
 You may select specific X++ updates to be applied to your environment.
 Any other dependent X++ updates will be auto-selected and downloaded.
 X++ updates are source code updates and need to be compiled (and merged with any customizations) in a developer environment, before these can be applied on a non-development environment.
-X++ updates are only applicable to Dynamics 365 for Finance & Operations.
+X++ updates are only applicable to Microsoft Dynamics 365 for Finance & Operations.

 ## Download an udpate